akki1306/rust-proxy/README.md

 # Proxy server

-This is a simple proxy server implementation in rust using tokio library.
+This is a simple http proxy server implementation in rust using tokio library.
 It supports following features:

 1. Support for HTTPS.
 2. Block configured sites (in a pre-defined txt file).